Data: What we measure really matters

 Since the Surgeon General’s 2000 report on oral health, the United States has made significant progress in expanding dental coverage and access to oral health care.
 We can be especially proud of efforts to improve coverage for children and low-income families.
 However, despite this progress, the oral health community still lacks timely, consistent, and readily-available data to adequately describe the state of oral health across populations, as well as the outcomes of specific health strategies.

 Currently, data focuses on basic measures of service utilization — in other words, how many children received some type of dental service or treatment?
 It’s time to invest in new data systems that tell us a lot more.
-After all, we are unlikely to achieve that which we do not measure for.
+After all, we are unlikely to achieve something if we are not measuring for it.
 Clearly, collecting and reporting the right kinds of oral health data is crucial.